Pyrenees, climbing and randonee.

 Equipment

 You need clothes and equipment that will allow you to be outside in all kinds of weather.
-You don't have to have everything ready before school starts – we'll help you get started.
+You don't have to have everything ready before school starts.
+We'll help you get started.

 This is what you need:

-- clothing suitable for hiking in all weather conditions (wool, outerwear, hat/mittens)
+- clothing suitable for hiking in all weather conditions

-- hiking boots
+(wool, outerwear, hat and mittens) - hiking boots

-- skis for randonee/top tour (with traps), ski boots and poles
+- ski boots and poles

 - backpack (60–80 liters)